-Unit sales of hair care, which had been in decline for most of the review period, spiked during 2020.
-This was largely due to COVID-19, which led some consumers to purchase these products in bulk due to a fear of supply-chain disruption.
+Hair care saw healthy growth in retail volume terms in 2020.
+This was largely due to COVID-19 with some consumers choosing to purchase these products in bulk due to a fear of disruptions in the supply chain.

-The Procter & Gamble Co’s Pantene, which is distributed locally by Modern Products Co, remained the leading brand in Saudi Arabian hair care in terms of retail value share during 2020.
-Pantene encompasses a broad product portfolio that is widely distributed and backed by regular marketing campaigns.
+Pantene, which is distributed locally by Modern Products Co, remained the leading brand in hair care in terms of retail value share during 2021.
+Pantene encompasses a broad product portfolio that is widely distributed and backed by regular marketing campaigns and promotional campaigns.

-The competitive landscape in hair care is likely to remain dynamic throughout the forecast period.
+As the demand for hair care starts to recover the competitive landscape in hair care is likely to intensify, with it already being highly fragmented.
 The growth of e-commerce may lead to more intense price competition, with discounting and special offers becoming more frequent, which could have a negative effect on unit price growth.

 Files are delivered directly into your account soon after payment is received and any tax is certification is verified (where applicable).

 This report comes in PDF with additional info in Excel included.

 Understand the latest market trends and future growth opportunities for the Hair Care industry in Saudi Arabia with research from Euromonitor International's team of in-country analysts – experts by industry and geographic specialisation.